capjamesg/indieweb-search/README.md

 - pyspellchecker
 - feedparser

+## Authorship.rocks Compliance

+This project complies with all five test cases in the [authorship.rocks](https://authorship.rocks/) Authorship Discovery test cases.
+These test cases determine whether code can successfully retrieve the representative h-card (author) of a page.

+This logic is used to determine which h-card, if any, to save alongside a piece of content in the index.
+This logic plays a critical role in the profile pictures and names that appear in search results.

 ## Acknowledgements

 Thank you to [@snarfed](https://github.com/snarfed) for putting together [IndieMap](https://github.com/snarfed/indie-map), a project that crawled many IndieWeb sites to create a social graph.
 IndieMap provided inspiration, motivation, and a list of domains from which this project started indexing.